cordon-thiago/airflow-spark/README.md

 Spark will also fail to allocate a new session if all the workers are busy with a previous one

+It is also delicate having the same versions of python in place

+Spark is a memory hog, watch out

 ------

 This project contains the following containers: